 Miss Barber, Mrs Sanders, Mr Pusey, Mrs Whiston, Mrs Youngson and Mr Murphy welcome you to the Year 6 page.
 Here you will find useful information about what is happening in Year 6 and some helpful tools to assist you in your learning.

-During the Summer term, Year 6 will be very busy learning about The Victorians in our topic lessons.
+During the Autumn term, Year 6 will be very busy learning about The Victorians in our topic lessons.

 Throughout our topic, we will be learning about many different aspects of The Victorians but here’s a taster to get you started: